kirenz/codelabs/markdown/airflow-setup/airflow-setup.md

 - The date range in this context is a `start_date` and optionally an `end_date`, which are used to populate the run schedule with task instances from this dag.

-- Optional, start a web server in debug mode in the background
+- Start a web server in debug mode in the background (this is optional)

 ```Bash
 airflow webserver --debug &